Ewa Aulin: Biography

 The only other American film Aulin appeared in was Start the Revolution Without Me (1970), a comedy of errors set during the French Revolution.
 Aulin played a supporting role as Christina of Belgium, and the film starred Gene Wilder and Donald Sutherland, but like Candy, the film did little business in America.

-Later the same year, Aulin starred in the experimental film Microscopic Liquid Subway to Oblivion, which was written and directed by Aulin's husband, who used family money to set himself up as a film producer, using the Anglo-sounding stage name John Shadow.
+Later that year, Aulin starred in the experimental film Microscopic Liquid Subway to Oblivion, which was written and directed by Aulin's husband, who used family money to set himself up as a film producer, using the Anglo-sounding stage name John Shadow.
 They had married secretly in Mexico in early 1968.
-The film itself barely was released anywhere in the world.
+The film itself was released hardly anywhere in the world.
 After this, Aulin only appeared in Italian films.
 Many of her films were sex comedies set in the Middle Ages but she also managed to make more impact in drama and thriller films.
 She played one of the leads in the giallo The Double (1971) directed by Romolo Guerrieri as well as leading roles in Quando l'amore è sensualità (When Love Is Lust, 1973) and Jorge Grau's Ceremonia Sangrienta/ The Legend of Blood Castle (1973).
 She played an undead avenging angel in Joe D'Amato's gothic horror film La morte ha sorriso all'assassino (Death Smiles on a Murderer, 1973) and also appeared in the thriller Una vita lunga un giorno (Long Lasting Days, 1973).
 Aulin and John Shadow divorced in 1972.

-In 1974, at age 24, Aulin married a wealthy Real Estate developer, Cesare Paladino, and by him had two daughters.
-(One of her daughters, Olivia Paladino, later became the partner of Giuseppe Conte, 58th prime minister of Italy).
-Aulin abandoned her acting career, enrolled at university, and became a school teacher.
-Since her retirement, she has appeared only in one other film, Mi fai un favore (Stella's Favor, 1996), in a supporting role.
+In 1974, 24-year-old Aulin married wealthy real-estate developer Cesare Paladino, and they went on to have two daughters.
+One daughter, Olivia Paladino, later became the partner of Giuseppe Conte, 58th prime minister of Italy.
+Aulin abandoned her acting career, enrolled at university, and became a schoolteacher.
+Since her retirement, she has appeared in only one other film, Mi fai un favore (Stella's Favor, 1996), in a supporting role.